Harris L. Kempner: Cotton and sugar industries

 During his career, Kempner held leadership positions in the cotton industry at the national, state, and regional levels.
 He served as the president and vice president of the American Cotton Shippers Association.
 Through these roles, Kempner advocated in Washington D.C. for efforts to free cotton distribution from above-market non-recourse government loans.
 He also served on the board of directors of the Galveston Cotton Exchange, the Texas Cotton Exchange, and the New Orleans Cotton Exchange.
 While serving as the Galveston Cotton Exchange's president, Kempner advocated for changes in U.S. tariff policies.
-He expressed a belief that the Smoot-Hawley Tariff Act was fueling economic decline.
+He believed that the Smoot-Hawley Tariff Act was fueling economic decline.

 Civic and humanitarian roles

 Kempner contributed to urban renewal and community development in Galveston through multiple roles.
 He chaired Citizens for Urban Renewal and the Human Rights Commission in Galveston.
 Through the former role, he advocated for initiatives to improve housing and urban development.
 Through the latter role, he led efforts to integrate Galveston's businesses.
 Kempner also chaired the Galveston County Cultural Arts Council, and he volunteered with Rosenberg Library and the local chapters of Boy Scouts of America and the United Way.
 In 1981, the People of Vision Dinner honored this work and presented him with an award to recognize his philanthropy.